erikgeo/msfs_g36_project/README.md

 **Flight dynamics/performance**
 * Adjusted climb and cruise performance to match the Bonanza G36 POH charts.
 (WIP)
 * Adjusted flap and gear drag
-* Reduced pitch effect due to elevator deflection + propwash (Check with SME)
+* Slightly reduced pitch effect due to elevator deflection + propwash
-* Increased nosewheel steering angle (Check with SME)
+* Slightly increased nosewheel steering angle
-* Added drag due to cowl flap (To be tuned)
+* Added drag due to cowl flap.
+This causes a 3-4 kts cruise speed loss.

 **Engine**
 * Fixed Continental IO550-B defined as four-cylinder (should be a six-cylinder)